Texas firm stole $8.8M

 The backstory: Meet Joseth "Joe" Limon, who ran Platinum Employment Group like his personal piggy bank.
 For 6 years, he pocketed $8.8M in employment taxes.

 It gets worse: After closing Platinum, he opened a new firm under his 18-year-old daughter’s name.
-When the feds came knocking, he coached her to lie about “identity theft” to the IRS.
+When the feds came knocking, he coached her to lie about “identity theft”.

 Teaching your kid to commit federal crimes isn't great parenting OR business strategy.